wdzajicek/travis-docs/README.md

     $ gem install travis
     $ travis login            // this will prompt for Github user/password

-### Unencrypted notification email in .travis.yml.
+### Default notification email example in .travis.yml.

-This is how notifications are set in .travis.yml without encryption
+This is how standard email notifications are set in .travis.yml without encryption:

     notifications:
     email: